- Finding a Place to Live

 To sign up for direct deposit, the bank will either provide you with the forms needed or instruct you to obtain them at UConn Health (you can get them from Human Resources in the ASB).
 In any case, remember to shop around to avoid losing precious dollars by paying unnecessary bank service charges.
 Be sure to ask if they have a student checking account and if so, what the benefits are.
 Your stipend only goes so far!

 Here’s a list of some of the banks you’ll find close to UConn Health.
-Also, check the Yellow Pages of the phone directory for a location closer to you.

 - Bank of America, 781 Farmington Avenue, Farmington, 800-841-4000; also ATM at West Farms Mall